DonHulieo/server_scenarios/README.md

 - Join the [Codewalker Discord](https://discord.gg/MKzzKKxFv8) and grab the latest codewalker version from the `#releases` channel

-- Open codewalker and press T to open toolbox
+- Open Codewalker and press T to open toolbox

 - Start a new project

-- Select Open Files and select the scenario file you wish to edit.
-Alternatively, you can select Scenarios from the toolbar, select a scenario, add it to your project, save and replace the existing one in the stream folder.
+- Select `Open Files` and select the scenario file you wish to edit.
+Alternatively, you can select `Scenarios` from the toolbar, select a scenario, add it to your project, save and replace the existing one in the stream folder.